spoved-aws/cicd-app/README.md

    * Create a sym link between the host .kube and .minikube directories.
    * ln -s /media/psf/.kube /Users/macuser/ ( --> this is the directory on ubuntu )
    * ln -s /media/psf/.minikube /Users/macuser/
 7. Faced issues while pushing the image to github using the docker workflow plugin.
 After many attempts was able to push the image using docker.withRegistry(env.GITHUB_REGISTRY, env.GITHUB_TOKEN).
 Important thing to remember here is that the token should be saved in jenkins as userid/password NOT just the secret text.
+8. Faced issue with mvn install - instructor used another branch <docker> to build the image from the multi-stage docker file- I added new pom file since the original pom had nexus ip and port parameterized - fixed the issue of image build by adding the step of docker build - RUN cd cicd-app && git checkout cicd-jenkins-local && git pull && mvn install -f pom-for-dockerfile.xml